bleguern/portal/README.md

 # portal
-Portal is a task and ressource management tool written in ASP and .Net
+Portal is a complete task and ressource management tool written in ASP and .Net